This week’s question comes from Irene:

 I love you guys and can’t wait to hear what you have to say!”

 What an exciting time!
-It makes sense that dating again can feel daunting after your divorce, but it can also be a new adventure if you take the necessary steps to set yourself up for success from the beginning.
+It makes sense that dating again can feel daunting after your divorce, but it can also be a new adventure if you take the necessary steps to create lasting love after divorce from the beginning.

 So many people approach dating like it is a necessary evil.
 Sharing dating horror stories, committing too quickly, treating everyone on a dating site like they are trying to con you, and looking for reasons to say “no” to a prospective date are some of the common mistakes that people re-entering the dating world commit.